Seminar | May.03.2017 | 5:30pm - 8:00pm (GMT Standard Time)Orrick London

 Chambers UK ranks John as a leading individual in the Energy and Natural Resources field and Legal 500 UK positions him as “a highly regarded figure in the renewables space.”
 Clients describe John as a “strong negotiator” who can “easily defuse contentious situations.”

-Edward Humphries, a partner in the London office, is a member of the Energy & Infrastructure Practice with a particular focus on energy commodities and the development, financing, acquisition and disposal of energy companies and assets.
+Edward has a particular focus on commodities and the development, financing, acquisition and disposal of domestic and international projects in the energy sector.